-Types of Employee Restricted Stock Awards Plan 2020 Employee Restricted Stock Awards Plan Approval Date by The Securities 7/15/2020 and Futures Bureau 7/20/2020 10/20/2020 2/2/2021 4/20/2021 Grant Date 7/29/2020 10/28/2020 2/3/2021 4/28/2021 New Shares Issuance Date 8/19/2020 11/18/2020 2/23/2021 5/18/2021 Issued Shares of Employee Restricted Stock Awards 709,350 shares 4,700 shares 8,200 shares 77,750 shares Issue Price (NTD) 0 0 0 0 Percentage of Issued Shares to Outstanding Common Shares 0.87% 0.01% 0.01% 0.10% Outstanding Common Shares The DCAs grants d haraundar svill k be vested at the eq ual rata of 250/ Regulations for setting the terms and conditions of restricted stocks for employees per year over four (4) years from the RSA vesting commencement date.
+Types of Employee Restricted Stock Awards Plan 2020 Employee Restricted Stock Awards Plan Approval Date by The Securities 7/15/2020 and Futures Bureau Grant Date 7/29/2020 10/28/2020 2/3/2021 4/28/2021 New Shares Issuance Date 8/19/2020 11/18/2020 2/23/2021 5/18/2021 Issued Shares of Employee Restricted Stock Awards 709,350 shares 4,700 shares 8,200 shares 77,750 shares Issue Price (NTD) 0 0 0 0 Percentage of Issued Shares to 0.87% 0.01% 0.01% 0.10% Outstanding Common Shares The RSAs granted hereunder will be vested at the equal rate of Regulations for setting the terms and conditions of restricted stocks for employees per year over four (4) years from the RSA vesting commencement date.
 Each 25% will be vested on the anniversary of the RSA vesting commencement date provided that such grantee employee continuously serves the Company or the subsidiary wholly owned by the Company to each corresponding anniversary.
 The chairman shall propose and submit the respective RSA vesting commencement date to the Board of Directors of the Company for the approval.
 The RSA vesting commencement date is not required to be the date when the RSA is granted, the date when the Board of Directors approves such grant, or the date when the grantee employee was on board.
 Restrictions before the vesting conditions are fully satisfied (1)The grantee employee shall not sell, transfer, make gift of, create other rights or encumbrances on the RSAs, or otherwise dispose of the RSAs in any other manner.(2)All the proposal rights, motion rights, speech rights, voting rights and any other shareholder rights shall be exercised by the trustee or the custodian (as applicable).
 Custody of RSA Shares In the case that the grantee employee is an ROC citizen, such employee shall, immediately after the Company issues the RSAs to such employee, trust such RSAs to the trustee designated by the Company in accordance with the Company's instruction and, unless otherwise provided hereunder, shall be continuously trusted till the full satisfaction of the vesting conditions.
 Any and all the Restricted Share and Cash Distribution derived from the unvested RSAs shall also be put in the trust.
-In the case that the grantee employee is non-ROC citizen, such employee shall put the RSA with a custodian bank for custody.
-Effect in the event of any non-satisfaction of vesting conditions If the vesting conditions are not fully satisfied, or in the event the employee's employment is terminated or inheritance occurs etc., all the rights attached to the unvested RSAs will be forfeited on the date when the termination of employment or inheritance takes effect, and the Company may redeem such RSAs at no consideration, and then shall cancel such RSAs.
-Cancellation RSA Shares 39,738 shares 600 shares 0 share 8,550 shares Vested RSA Shares 432,937 shares 2,050 shares 4,100 shares 35,175 shares Unvested RSA Shares 236,675 shares 2,050 shares 4,100 shares 34,025 shares Percentage of Unvested RSA Shares to Outstanding Common Shares 0.29% 0.00% 0.01% 0.04%
+In the case that the grantee employee is non- ROC citizen, such employee shall put the RSA with a custodian bank for custody.
+Effect in the event of any non- satisfaction of vesting conditions Cancellation RSA Shares If the vesting conditions are not fully satisfied, or in the event the employee's employment is terminated or inheritance occurs etc., all the rights attached to the unvested RSAs will be forfeited on the date when the termination of employment or inheritance takes effect, and the Company may redeem such RSAs at no consideration, and then shall cancel such RSAs.
+50,963 shares 800 shares 500 shares 9,550 shares Vested RSA Shares 586,000 shares 3,075 shares 5,900 shares 51,688 shares Unvested RSA Shares 72,387 shares 825 shares 1,800 shares 16,512 shares Percentage of Unvested RSA Shares to Outstanding Common Shares